 This course introduces students to current topics in mathematics education

-through the Teachers College Mathematics Colloquium Series and lunchtime discussions.
+through the Barnard College STEM Colloquium Series and lunchtime discussions.

-Students will explore the sociopolitical contexts in which
+Students will explore the sociopolitical contexts in which STEM education

-mathematics education

-takes place, and consider the implication of these
+takes place, and consider the implication of these contexts for mathematics

 EDUC BC 2052y Seminar in Multicultural Elementary